Aiven-Open/klaw-docs/docs/docs/howto/topics/Approve-a-topic.rst

 - Description
    This will include details provided by the topic creator.

--  Remmarks
+- Remarks
-   - This is any remarks on the request by the request creator.
+   This is any remarks on the request by the request creator.

 - Status
-   The Status will show the current state of the request
+   The Status will show the current state of the request created approved declined deleted
-   - created
-   - approved
-   - declined
-   - deleted

 - Approving Info
    This lists the team and the team members who can approve the request.